lehulbert/AutoEDA/README.md

 # AutoEDA

-Automated EDA for general data sets as well as for classifiction & regression problems, specifically.
+Automated EDA for general data sets as well as for classification  & regression problems, specifically.

 Requirements: Tableau access